IBM/rl-testbed-for-energyplus/README.md

 $ pip3 install -r requirements.txt
 ```

+Note on baselines dependency:

+- baselines 0.1.5 fails to install when MuJoCo can't be found.
+Reason why 0.1.6 is required (available from sources only)
+- if baselines 0.1.6 installation fails because TensorFlow is missing, install each tensorflow manually first, then retry.

 For more information on baselines requirements, see https://github.com/openai/baselines for details.

 ## How to run